 Getting to the AWS camp is a great adventure, and a reminder of just how remote you truly are.

 Guests will normally leave their home state early on a Friday and fly to Anchorage, and then catch one of the late afternoon or evening flights out to the little village of King Salmon.
 Here you will overnight.
-Once in King Salmon, contact the charter company, Egli Air Haul, at 907-246-3554 to let them know you have arrived (or you may press #20 at the airport
+Once in King Salmon, contact the charter company, Egli Air Haul to let them know you have arrived.

 terminal call-console).
 If you are overnighting in King Salmon Friday night, it is just a short walk away from the airport to your lodging.